![]() |

 TITLE 89: SOCIAL SERVICES

-a) The designated provider agencies shall have access to eligible adults who have been reported or found to be victims of abuse, neglect, or financial exploitation in order to assess the validity of the report, assess other needs of the eligible adult, and provide services in accordance with the Act.
+a) The designated APS provider agencies shall have access to alleged victims who are reported to be victims of abuse, neglect, financial exploitation, or self-neglect in order to assess the validity of the report, assess other needs of the alleged victim, and provide services in accordance with the Act.
 [320 ILCS 20/13(a)]

-b) When the caseworker is unable to access the alleged victim due to interference by another, the caseworker shall seek the assistance of law enforcement.
-If the report is a "priority one", the elder abuse caseworker shall immediately seek police assistance in accessing the alleged victim.
-If the report is a "priority two" or a "priority three", then the elder abuse caseworker will make at least one additional attempt, and up to four additional attempts, to gain access to the residence prior to seeking police assistance.
+b) When the case worker is unable to access the alleged victim due to interference by another, the case worker shall seek the assistance of law enforcement.
+If the report is a Priority 1, the APS case worker shall immediately seek police assistance in accessing the alleged victim.
+If the report is a Priority 2 or a Priority 3, the APS case worker shall make at least one additional attempt, and up to four additional attempts, to gain access to the residence prior to seeking police assistance.

-c) Where access to an eligible adult is denied, the Office of the Attorney General, the Department, or the provider agency may petition the court for an order to require appropriate access where:
+c) When access to an eligible adult is denied, including the refusal to provide requested records, the Office of the Attorney General, the Department, or the APS provider agency may petition the court for an order to require appropriate access where:

 1) a caregiver or third party has interfered with the assessment or service plan, or